Advertising

 Early Advertising

-Initially, shopkeepers placed carved signs in front of their stores so that visitors might see what items were available.
-Because most people couldn’t read, signage frequently utilized symbols, such as a boot for a cobbler.
-This time was known as the preindustrial age, and it lasted from the beginning of civilization until the beginning of the nineteenth century in Western civilization.
+Shopkeepers initially placed carved signs in front of their stores to show what items were available.
+Since most people couldn’t read, signs often used symbols, like a boot for a cobbler.
+This era, called the preindustrial age, lasted from the start of civilization until the early nineteenth century in Western civilization.

 The Industrial Age and the Birth of Agencies